-Sage Dill Bread has a generous addition of sage along with dill and fennel which really makes a tasty bread.
-A large loaf that perfect for slicing at any meal.
+The Best Homemade Vegan Bread Recipe has a generous addition of sage along with dill and fennel which really makes a flavorful bread.
+A large dairy free bread that is perfect for dinner or to slice for sandwiches.

 You can eat it as a side bread with your dinner, make your favorite sandwich as you would with a dill or pumpernickel bread or eat it alone as a snack.